-1. First, think about your prospect’s biggest problem, pain or challenge, as pertains to your work.
+1. Think about your prospects’ biggest problem, pain or challenge, as pertains to your work.

-2. Then ask yourself exactly what you do for clients – what results do you give them, how do you resolve their biggest challenges?
+2. Ask yourself exactly what you do for clients – what results do you give them, how do you resolve their biggest challenges?

-3. Finally, word it in a way that makes someone with that problem want to work with you.
-Make it about them, and make it clear that you hold the key to the solution they need – not just any acupuncture, chiropractic, massage, counseling – but your treatment, your services, your care.
+3. Word it in a way that makes someone with that problem want to work with you.
+Make it about them, and make it clear that you hold the key to the solution they need – not just any acupuncture or chiropractic, not any massage or counseling – but yours – your treatment, your services, your care.

-Until you can tell someone what’s in it for them to work with you, they won’t pay much attention or take you seriously.
-As they say in the marketing industry: “Speak to their pain.”
+When buying anything, most people want to know “What’s in it for me?”
+As they say in the marketing industry, “Speak to their pain.”
 You get people’s attention when they read or hear about a solution that is personally relevant to them and their own experience.
 One way to do this is to focus on the benefits of your work – the results people can expect from working with you.

-Effective client attraction is based on creating client-friendly marketing messages.
-One of the most important concepts to understand is the difference between a feature and a benefit:
+Effective client attraction is based on creating client-friendly marketing.
+It’s important to understand the difference between a feature and a benefit: